drew-chen/drew-chen.github.io/README.md

 ## todo

+* Language listed at the bottom of project preview
 * Modal providing greater detail for each project
     - extra: use github api to show most recent README.md
+    - navigation buttons between modals
 * Fix resume button animation when not in full screen
 * Create contact form
 * Copy and paste on clicking contact information